 Andrew Clarke, DPodM(Manc), FChS(Lond), NHDPSEd(SA), BSc(Hons)(Brighton), qualified as a podiatrist in the UK and worked initially as an assistant in private practice before becoming a hospital clinical lecturer at the Manchester Foot Hospital.
 He subsequently lectured at the Northern College of Chiropody, now the University of Salford.

 In 1977 he took up the post of Senior Lecturer in Podiatry at the Technikon Witwatersrand – now the University of Johannesburg after the podiatry programme began that year with a small group of students.

-Andrew was instrumental in the development of this, the first podiatry course in Southern Africa and the subsequent development of the Podiatry Department and of the Podiatry profession in South Africa.
+Andrew was instrumental in the development of this, the first and still the only podiatry course in Southern Africa and the subsequent development of the Podiatry Department and of the Podiatry profession in South Africa.